socialplanning/opencore/opencore/project/browser/export_readme.txt

     will be nothing here.

     If you have blogs turned on, this folder contains an export of all posts and comments on your blog.
+It also contains blog categories and tags, and any blogroll entries you have.

-It is saved in Wordpress' usual Extended RSS (WXR) format, which doesn't seem to be documented anywhere, but Wordpress can import it and it's a fairly simple flavor of XML if you need to dig into it more deeply.
+    It is saved in Wordpress' usual Extended RSS (WXR) format, which doesn't seem to be documented anywhere, but Wordpress can import it, and many other popular blogging platforms can import it too.
+    It's a fairly simple flavor of XML, if you need to dig into it more deeply.